-Matteo Bernasconi is a visual artist based in Sydney.
+Matteo Bernasconi is a visual artist and owner of Peach Black Gallery.
 Born in Italy, Matteo graduated as an architect, however from a young age; he had a talent and a love for visual arts.
 Leaving architecture and Italy behind, Matteo has now settled in Australia, working full time as a professional artist.
 His work has been primarily exhibited in Italy, Spain and Australia and is currently held in private collections internationally.
 He currently lives and works in Sydney, Australia.
+He was recently selected for the Shirley Hannan National Portrait Award.
+You can see Matteo’s work at Peach Black Gallery, 97 Regent street, Chippendale, Sydney.

 Today the modern Art scene needs to typecast artists based on a particular series or method, often dangerously treating the method like style.
 My art is not a process and I don’t have a specific method, I experience it in a more universal way, otherwise it would be too narrow and predictable.
 Art is exploring, evolving, and a lot of gambling.